openshift/hypershift/docs/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>nodeDrainTimeout is the maximum amount of time that the controller will spend on retrying to drain a node until it succeeds.
-The default value is 0, meaning that the node can retry drain without any time limitations.</p>
+The default value is 0, meaning that the node can retry drain without any time limitations.
+Changing this field propagate inplace into existing Nodes.</p>
 </td>
 </tr>
 <tr>